mvpsdvlpr/NearPharma/backend/README_BACKEND.md

-# BuscaFarmacia Backend
+# NearPharma Backend

-This is a secure Node.js + TypeScript backend for the BuscaFarmacia app, designed for Vercel deployment and scalable cloud hosting.
+This is a secure Node.js + TypeScript backend for the NearPharma app, designed for Vercel deployment and scalable cloud hosting.

 ## Features
 - Express REST API proxy to Chilean Ministry of Health pharmacy data